-2 Participants
+Participants

-3 After ethical approval (Nottingham Trent University Ethical Advisory Committee: application 4 number 704; ClinicalTrials registration no: NCT05107583), 12 healthy males completed the 5 study (age 25 ± 2 y; height 1.81 ± 0.08 m; body mass 81.4 ± 10.2 kg; body fat $17 \pm 6\%$; $\dot{V}O{2peak}$ $45 \pm 7 \text{ mL} \cdot \text{kg}^{-1} \cdot \text{min}^{-1}$).
-Participants were required to be aged 18-40 years, recreationally active 6 7 $(1-10 \text{ h}\cdot\text{wk}^{-1})$, and self-reported to have been weight stable for the 6 months before commencing 8 the study to be included.
-Participants were excluded if they currently smoked, were classified as 9 clinically restrained, disinhibited, or hungry eaters (20), a severe dislike or intolerance of any 10 study foods or drinks, were currently undergoing a structured diet and/or exercise intervention 11 aiming to achieve weight loss, reported a history of gastric, digestive, cardiovascular, or renal 12 disease, were taking medication or undergoing treatment known to affect glucose/lipid 13 metabolism or appetite, or were consuming >14 units of alcohol per week.
-Participants provided written informed consent and completed a health screening questionnaire before commencing the 14 15 study.
+After ethical approval (Nottingham Trent University Ethical Advisory Committee: application number 704; ClinicalTrials registration no: NCT05107583), 12 healthy males completed the study (age 25 ± 2 years; height 1.81 ± 0.08 m; body mass 81.4 ± 10.2 kg; body fat $17 \pm 6\%$; \dot{VO}{2peak} 45 ± 7 mL·kg-1·min-1).
+Participants were required to be aged 18 to 40 years, recreationally active (1-10 hours wk-1), and selfreported to have had stable body weight for the 6 months before commencing the study to be included.
+Participants were excluded if they currently smoked, were classified as clinically restrained, disinhibited, or hungry eaters (20), had a severe dislike or intolerance of any study foods or drinks, were currently undergoing a structured diet and/or exercise intervention aiming to achieve weight loss, reported a history of gastric, digestive, cardiovascular, or renal disease, were taking medication or undergoing treatment known to affect glucose/lipid metabolism or appetite, or were consuming > 14 units of alcohol per week.
+Participants provided written informed consent and completed a health screening questionnaire before commencing the study.

 Sample size was estimated using GPower software (v3.1), an α of 0.05, and β of 0.90.
-Using fat oxidation data from a similar study which observed an effect size of 0.54 when comparing carbohydrate- versus protein-fed exercise (15), it was estimated that 11 participants would be required to detect a 15% difference in fat oxidation during exercise.
+Using fat oxidation data from a similar study, which observed an effect size of 0.54 when comparing carbohydrate- vs protein-fed exercise (15), it was estimated that 11 participants would be required to detect a 15% difference in fat oxidation during exercise.
 For energy intake, an energy deficit of 100 kcal·day-1 is recommended to prevent excess weight gain in 90% of the US population (21).
 Mean energy intake based on our previous work using an identical meal was ~1070 kcal for males (13).
 Therefore, we deemed 10% a clinically meaningful difference between experimental conditions.
-Based on these values and an effect size of 0.61 from our previous study (13), it was estimated that 8 participants would be required to detect a 10% difference in post-exercise energy intake.
+Based on these values and an effect size of 0.61 from our previous study (13), it was estimated that 8 participants would be required to detect a 10% difference in postexercise energy intake.
 As such, we recruited 12 participants to adequately power both aims of the study and enable a counterbalanced study design.